 Big city arts and culture in a small town atmosphere.
 Enjoy live entertainment, art galleries, history, and more in DeKalb County.
 Our Calendar of Events has information on events, exhibits, and performances.
-See a full listing of Historic and Arts and Culture locations.
+See a full listing of Art & History locations.

 Learn more about Local History sites, the Arts Programs at Northern Illinois University, and where to enjoy DeKalb County’s Live Performances, Music, and Art below.